MyBorislavrOrg/qubership-workflow-hub/docs/maven-publish-secrets_doc.md

+# Preparing Java project for Maven Central

 ## Preparing GPG Key to Sign Java Artifacts

 To publish Java artifacts to Maven Central, you need to sign them with a GPG key.
 Follow these steps to prepare your GPG key:

 ### Step 1: Install GPG

 Ensure you have GPG installed on your system.
-You can download and install it from [GnuPG's official website](https://gnupg.org/download/).
+You can download and install it from [GnuPG's official site](https://gnupg.org/download/).

 ### Step 2: Generate a New GPG Key